origama/fhir-datasource/README.md

 ### HOW TO Build

-npm run-scripts build
+npm run build

 ### HOW TO Install

-*Shorty:*
+*Shortly:*

  * ( Optional ) Build
- * copy dist/* in  /var/lib/grafana/plugins your Grafana Host
+ * copy dist/* to /var/lib/grafana/plugins on your Grafana host

 *Official:*